 When a cash advance is outstanding at the beginning of a fiscal year in which repayment is expected, the total resources available for expenditure in the creditor and debtor fund are misstated, as no provision exists for the receipt of cash in the creditor fund or for the use of cash in the debtor fund.
 To adjust for this, the unencumbered cash balance of the creditor fund must be increased by the amount of repayment expected during the succeeding fiscal year to produce the "carryover balance available for appropriation".
-Similarly, the unencumbered cash balance in the debtor fund must be reduced by the amount of repayment expected during the succeeding fiscal year to produce the "carryover balance available for appropriation."
+Similarly, the unencumbered cash balance in the debtor fund must be reduced by the amount of repayment expected during the succeeding fiscal year to produce the succeeding fiscal year to produce the "carryover balance in the debtor fund must be reduced by the amount of repayment expected during the succeeding fiscal year to produce the "carryover balance in the debtor fund must be reduced by the amount of repayment expected during the succeeding fiscal year to produce the "carryover balance available for appropriation."
 This adjustment is made on the "certificate of the total amount from all sources available for expenditures, and balances" filed with the county budget commission pursuant to Ohio Revised Code Section 5705.36.